HarryZhu10/P04_BubblingBanjos/README.md

 Shinji : Database / API (read data into sqlite)

 # Program Description:
 App that displays a map of NYC populated with data on crime in the city over layed with additional info on the city like socioeconomic demographics.
+This visualization of information can help gauge the relative safety of certain areas in NYC based on various indexes.

 # Tools/APIs:
 https://openmaptiles.org/docs/